sagar-khangan/flask-rest-app-2/README.md

 with GET, POST , PUT , DELETE implemented

-* create database and enter configurations in config.cg file
+* create database and enter configurations in app.cfg file